tonyli1121/Reddit-Analysis/README.md

 		Alternative dropped methods:
 			- Analyze after the paper of Generalists and Specialsts, on whether the generalists/specialists make any difference to the path length.
-Dropped because this would be based on the about analysis work, and would require much more indepth work.
+Dropped because this would be based on how the above analysis works, and would require much more indepth work.
 Consider the time and level we are at, it seemed hard to achieve.

 3. What dataset(s) will you use?